 Land-based measures include those that regulate stationary and mobile sources of pollution on land.
 Analysis of land-based measures is presented in three phases.
-First, a systematic review of available public policies, laws and regulations identifies the set of policies, by country, aimed at reducing SO_x and PM pollution from land-based sources.
+First, a systematic review of available public policies, laws and regulations identifies the set of policies, by country, aimed at reducing SOx and PM pollution from land-based sources.
 Land-based sources of pollution include stationary sources, such as power generation facilities and industrial plants, and mobile sources, such as trucks, cars, and buses.
-Land-based emissions also include non-point source emissions, though those are typically not relevant for anthropogenic sulphur dioxide (SO2) and PM{2.5} emissions.
+Land-based emissions also include non-point source emissions, though those are typically not relevant for anthropogenic sulphur dioxide (SO2) and PM2.5 emissions.
 Second, analysis of emission inventory data identifies sectoral reductions in SO2 and PM emissions.
-Third, analysis of regional data from air quality monitoring stations identifies compliance with PM{2.5} standards.
+Third, analysis of regional data from air quality monitoring stations identifies compliance with PM2.5 standards.

-Criteria 3.1.7 for designation of an emission control area, laid out in Appendix III to MARPOL Annex VI requires a description of the control measures taken by the proposing parties to address land-based sources of SO_X and PM emissions affecting human populations.
-This section presents a synthesis of national and international-level policies, describing land-based efforts for SO_X and PM abatement in the Mediterranean coastal States that are Contracting Parties to the Barcelona Convention, including those relevant to transportation and stationary sources.
+Criterion 3.1.7 of Appendix III to MARPOL Annex VI requires a description of the control measures taken by the proposing parties to address land-based sources of $SO_X$ and PM emissions affecting human populations.
+This section presents a synthesis of national and international-level policies, describing land-based efforts for $SO_X$ and PM abatement in the Mediterranean coastal States that are Contracting Parties to the Barcelona Convention, including those relevant to transportation and stationary sources.
 Existing measures are reported on a country-by-country basis, where available.